dpacassi/disable-javascript/README.md

 # Disable JavaScript
-This web extension lets an user decide if JavaScript should be enabled or disabled for a given host.
+This web extension lets an user decide if JavaScript should be enabled or disabled for a given host or a given tab.

 When accessing e.g. [google.com](https://www.google.com/) and disabling JavaScript, the web extension will block all JavaScript which otherwise would be loaded by google.com (including inline JS and external JS files from other hosts).